Duloxetine, venlafaxine and desvenlafaxine are drugs with lots of potential to help people with pelvic pain.

 - muscle rigidity, twitching, dilated pupils

 If you believe you may have symptoms of Serotonin Syndrome, always contact your doctor.
-Stopping or reducing the medications involved may be sufficient.
-Treatment involves stopping the medication that caused the problem, managing agitation with benzodiazepine medications and if needed, taking a serotonin antagonist called cyproheptadine (Periacten).
+Stopping or reducing the medications involved may be all that is required.
 Severe cases may require admission to hospital.